 Having built a couple of one Tube receivers, a local amateur decided it was time for me to move on to a restoration project.
-As a challenge he presented me a while ago with his spare Country Belle Radio #556 made by Guild in 1956.
+As a challenge he presented me a while ago with his spare Country Belle Radio #556 made by Guild in 1958 (the metal chassis is stamped 6 jun 1958).
 This radio was made to look like the old style wall Telephone, but had a 5 tube medium wave receiver Inside.
 Taking the earpiece of its rest turns the radio on.
 The Winding crank is the tuning knob, very neat.
 It had some hardware missing (a bell, the tuning crank and the earpiece rest) but was electrically complete.

 The Tubes lineup is the classic "all American Five".
 Converter: 12BE6, IF amplifier: 12BA6, Detector: first audio amplifier: 12AV6, Audio power output: 50C5, Rectifier: 35W4.
 The subtlety of this lineup is that the filament Voltage/Current all add up so you just connect them all in series across the 110V AC (or DC) supply.
 The 35W4 even has a tap on the filament to drive a dial light (#47)